 It’s time to blend away.
 You’ll want to keep an eye on the consistency.
 This recipe creates a Goldilocks-style shake: not too firm and not too soft (runny).
 Of course, you can always customize it either way.
 Use less milk for a thicker, spoonable shake; more for a thinner, sippable one.

-Pour your milkshake into a chilled glasse to serve.
+Pour your milkshake into a chilled glass to serve.
 It tastes great straight-up or topped with a tower of whipped cream.
 Feeling fancy?
 Layer on toppings like chocolate syrup, sugary cereal or rainbow sprinkles.
+Once you’ve mastered the classic garnishes, try these crazy takes!

 Now that you know how to make a basic milkshake, try some additional variations: